mikemattner/mikemattner.com/content/writing/giving-nuxt-content-a-try.md

 });
 ```

-Through some other wonderful magic in different pages and dynamic routes, I got it all funtional.
+Through some other wonderful magic in different pages and dynamic routes, I got it all functional.
 And then I just stopped trying to write using this system.
 It felt messy, cumbersome, and not fun.
 It made me miss WordPress.

 ### Nuxt Content